Joseph Stiglitz: Information asymmetry

 Stiglitz's most famous research was on screening, a technique used by one economic agent to extract otherwise private information from another.
-It was for this contribution to the theory of information asymmetry that he shared the Nobel Memorial Prize in Economics in 2001 "for laying the foundations for the theory of markets with asymmetric information" with George A. Akerlof and A. Michael Spence.
+It was for this contribution to the theory of information asymmetry that he shared the Nobel Memorial Prize in Economics with George A. Akerlof and A. Michael Spence in 2001 "for laying the foundations for the theory of markets with asymmetric information".

 Much of Stiglitz's work on information economics demonstrates situations in which incomplete information prevents markets from achieving social efficiency.
 His paper with Andrew Weiss showed that if banks use interest rates to infer information about borrowers' types (adverse selection effect), or to encourage their actions following borrowing (incentive effect), then credit will be rationed below the optimal level, even in a competitive market.
 Stiglitz and Rothschild showed that in an insurance market, firms have an incentive to undermine a 'pooling equilibrium', where all agents are offered the same full-insurance policy, by offering cheaper partial insurance that would only be attractive to the low-risk types, meaning that a competitive market can only achieve partial coverage of agents.
 Stiglitz and Grossman showed that trivially small information acquisition costs prevent financial markets from achieving complete informational efficiency, since agents will have an incentive to free-ride on others' information acquisition, and acquire this information indirectly by observing market prices.

 Monopolistic competition

 Stiglitz, together with Avinash Dixit, created a tractable model of monopolistic competition that was an alternative to traditional perfect-competition models of general equilibrium.
 They showed that in the presence of increasing returns to scale, the entry of firms is socially too small.
 The model was extended to show that when consumers have a preference for diversity, entry can be socially too large.
-The modeling approach was also influential in the fields of trade theory, and industrial organization, and was used by Paul Krugman in his analysis of non-comparative advantage trading patterns.
+The modeling approach was used by Paul Krugman in his analysis of the non-comparative advantage trading patterns.